-How Oxford became a ghost of its former self
+How Oxford became a pale shade of its former self

 The replacement of Boswell’s department store with a luxury hotel is part of a beautification process that has gathered pace in recent years